 Throughout Key stage 3 pupils study the Nature of God, the Mass, the Person Jesus, prayer, miracles, discipleship, moral issues, the sacraments, the church community and world religions.
 All units are assessed in line with the Curriculum Directory Religious Education Levels of Attainment within the Nottingham Diocese.

 All of our students are entered for GCSE in Religious Studies.
 We follow the Eduqas RS GCSE Specification B studying Catholic Christianity and Judaism.
 Assessment is through the completion of three exam papers, with the possibility of achieving a level 1-9.
 For further information contact the RE Department.

 Key Stage 5

-Year 12 will study the new Eduqas A Level course which moves away from the traditional areas of study at GCSE and introduces students to three areas of study, Religious Ethics, Philosophy of Religion and the Study of a Religion, focused on Christianity.
+A Level students study the new Eduqas A Level course which includes Religious Ethics, Philosophy of Religion and the Study of a Religion, focused on Christianity.

-All 6th form students study the General RE programe, which looks at topical issues in the light of different faith, through research and discussion.
+All 6th form students study the General RE programme, which looks at topical issues in the light of different faith, through research and discussion.